Fan Favorite the Mooch Denies He’s Returning to Trump’s White House

 He’s continued aiding the administration in that capacity, appearing on CNN’s State of the Union last weekend to put a less scientifically unsound spin on Trump’s recent call for more global warming.

 Scaramucci did warn us back in November that it’s unlikely that he’ll score another White House gig.
-“At some point I’ll probably be more involved from the outside, but more in a re-election capability than from inside the administration,” he said.
+“At some point I’ll probably be more involved from the outside, but more in a reelection capability than from inside the administration,” he said.

 But this is a White House where where unqualified relatives can serve as top advisers and former Apprentice stars can cause a scene outside the president’s private residence (allegedly).
 Can you really blame people for holding on to the dream of another 11 days with the Mooch in charge?